AlibabaCloudDocs/cdn/intl.en-US/New API Reference/Refresh and preload operations/RefreshObjectCaches.md

 # RefreshObjectCaches

-Refreshes files on Content Delivery Network \(CDN\) nodes.
+Refreshes files on Alibaba Cloud Content Delivery Network \(CDN\) nodes.
+After files are refreshed, the original file content immediately becomes invalid.
+If clients request the original file content, Alibaba Cloud CDN redirects the requests to the origin server of the content.
+Then, Alibaba Cloud CDN caches the latest content to CND nodes and returns it to the clients.
 Alibaba Cloud CDN allows you to refresh content from multiple URLs at a time.

-**When you call this operation, note that:**
+**Note:**

 -   Alibaba Cloud CDN supports POST requests in which parameters are sent as a form.
--   You can call the **RefreshObjectCaches** operation to refresh content and call the **PushObjectCache** operation to prefecth content.
+-   You can call the **RefreshObjectCaches** operation to refresh content and call the **PushObjectCache** operation to prefetch content.
--   You can refresh content from a maximum of 2,000 URLs and 100 directories per day under each Alibaba Cloud account.
-Subdirectories are included.
+-   You can refresh content from a maximum of 2,000 URLs and 100 directories per day with each Alibaba Cloud account.
+Subdirectories are also refreshed.
 -   You can specify a maximum of 1,000 URLs in each refresh request.
+-   You can specify a maximum of 1,000 URLs per minute for a single accelerated domain name.
 -   The maximum number of times that each user can call this operation per second is 50.

-**Note:** For more information about how to automate refresh or prefetch tasks, see [Prefetch and refresh task scripts](~~151829~~).
+-   For more information about how to automate refresh or prefetch tasks, see [Prefetch and refresh task scripts](~~151829~~).

 ## Debugging